skalenetwork/libBLS/README.md

 A mathematical library written in C++ that supports BLS threshold signatures, Distributed Key Generation (DKG) and Threshold Encryption (TE).

-This libBLS library is developed by SKALE Labs and uses SCIPR-LAB's libff and PBC library by Ben Lynn (see Libraries below).
+This libBLS library is developed by SKALE Labs and uses SCIPR-LAB's libff (see Libraries below).

 ## An important note about production readiness